Top theme parks

 The two biggest names are Phantasialand in Brühl, south of Cologne, and Europa-Park in Rust, down by the Black Forest.
 Both are all-singing, all-dancing, theme park resorts, with a choice of on-site hotels and a day ticket price of around €47, and open between April and October.
 Europa-Park also has a winter season which starts at the end of November and runs until the beginning of January.

-As Europa-Park’s name suggests, the park’s 94 hectares round up the iconic buildings and distinctive features of 13 European countries, some of which are turned into rides (as pictured above).
+As Europa-Park’s name suggests, the park’s 95 hectares round up the iconic buildings and distinctive features of 14 European countries, some of which are turned into rides (as pictured above).
 The England zone, for example, has a replica of Shakespeare’s Globe, crazy London taxis (effectively dodgems) and a hovering London bus.
-New last year was the spectacular wooden rollercoaster ‘WODAN -Timburcoaster’ located in the Icelandic-themed area.
+A recent addition is the spectacular wooden rollercoaster ‘WODAN -Timburcoaster’ located in the Icelandic-themed area.
 Greece offers a journey through antiquity with its Poseidon water ride.
 In France, Silver Star and Eurosat await all brave rollercoaster fans, while visitors can speed round bends on the Swiss Matterhorn-Blitz next door.
 Overall it’s an ambitious, thoughtful creation, with over 100 attractions and shows invite guests to make each experience their own.
 Five four-star theme hotels and the Camp Resort make Europa-Park a unique short-break destination in the border triangle of Germany, Switzerland and France.

 Phantasialand, on the other hand, draws its inspiration from more exotic destinations such as China and Mexico, and it prefers the Indiana Jones vision of the world, where exotic places are full of (sometimes threatening) surprises.
 The shows – dancing, acrobatics, laser shows, comedy etc – are particularly good, and it too is worth an overnight stay.
 Both are suitable for all age groups.